tangix/ci4-zen-zone/rants/tenth-ring-of-hell.md

 /Library/Java/JavaVirtualMachines/temurin-18.jdk/Contents/Home
 ```

 Turns out the one I need is `1.8.0_242` because it contains the javascript execution engine needed for `ant`.
 However, this version is not compatible with macOS Monterey generating the `NSPlaceholderString` error.
-By an obscure reference in an `ant` bug report I cam across the config `"bypass_lp": true` to add to `ant`.
+By an obscure reference in an `ant` bug report I came across the config `"bypass_lp": true` to add to `ant`.
+With that function, compilation started working again.

+ Running macOS Big Sur I had been using Oracle JDK which worked with `sencha`.
+After the update to macOS Monterey I got a new version of Oracle JDK installed that did not work with `sencha` because of the lack of javascript execution.
+The version bundled with `sencha` did not work with macOS Monterey because of the `NSPlaceholderString` bug in `ant`.

 **Having applications rely on an execution framework that can be independently updated or even destroyed by the OS is so stupid I can not even put words on it.**

 One day completely down the drain troubleshooting stupid Java!
-May all Java developers burn in hell!